wiwiluo/BunkrDownloader/README.md

 - Downloads multiple files from an album concurrently.
 - Supports batch downloading via a list of URLs.
-- Filters files based on the [Ignore List](https://github.com/Lysagxra/BunkrDownloader?tab=readme-ov-file#ignore-list) and Include List, if provided.
+- Supports selective downloads of the files.
 - Progress indication during downloads.
 - Automatically creates a directory structure for organized storage.
 - Logs URLs that encounter errors for troubleshooting.